W6zhu/cse15l-lab-reports/lab-report-3.md

-Source: Googled `grep command line options` and clicked the link that led me to `grep(1) - Linux manual page` which provided the following URL: <https://man7.org/linux/man-pages/man1/grep.1.html.>
+Source for all options : Googled `grep command line options` and clicked the link that led me to `grep(1) - Linux manual page` which provided the following URL: <https://man7.org/linux/man-pages/man1/grep.1.html.>